Open-CSP/WSSlots/README.md

 This is the default slot role layout to use, if no slot role layout is given explicitly.

-### `$wgWSSlotsSlotsToAppend`
+### `$wgWSSlotsSemanticSlots`

-This configuration option specifies from which slots the content should be appended when a page is parsed.
-It is an array of slot names.
-Please note that the content will be appended for each parse of the page.
+This configuration parameter defines which slots should be analysed for semantic annotations.

 ### `$wgWSSlotsDoPurge`